Data Centers in Strasbourg

 Power in this region is defined by stability and a transition to sustainable sources.

-Average Cost Of Power: Industrial electricity is priced at €0.15/kWh, as of December 2025.
+Average Cost Of Power: Industrial electricity is priced at €0.15/kWh, as of January 2026.
 This rate supports budget predictability for high-density colocation deployments.
-The energy mix is approximately 55% renewables and 45% fossil fuels, with no nuclear contribution to the German side of the local grid.
+The energy mix is approximately 55% renewables and 45% fossil fuels, with no nuclear contribution to the German side of the local grid as of January 2026.

-Power Grid Reliability: The local grid is well-engineered and features multi-substation support, ensuring high uptime for industrial zones.
+Power Grid Reliability: The local grid is well-engineered and features multi-substation support.
+This ensures high uptime for industrial zones.
 Infrastructure in the Rhine valley is built to handle high-load industrial and data center requirements.

 Market Access, Business & Tax Climate